Skip to main content

 I've been using Plex since forever and I haven't been necessarily thrilled with some of their decisions in recent years.
 But like a decade ago (it seems like it's been that long at least) I bought a lifetime membership for like $100, so that seems to be what's keeping me from making the jump to jellyfin.
 Does jellyfin have mobile clients at all?
 Or is it strictly web based?

-in reply to Chevron Spacegoat
+in reply to Hrrmmph

 @finner @me Jellyfin has mobile clients, but doesn't have an official way to do offline media (the official client downloads offline media to your device though).